akdaglilbey/powkiddy-X39-X45-X51-X70-cfw/README.md

 - Better sound parameters and usage of ATC2603 registers

 # How to compile:
- - Install ubuntu 16.04 64 bits
+ - Install Ubuntu or WSL2
  - Get this repository
- - git submodules init
+ - git submodule init
- - git submodules update
+ - git submodule update
- - build the toolchain (buildroot.2015.02 -> make toolchain and check the _compile file
+ - extract toolchain
  - In order to compile something with the toolchain, apply the environments variables defined "source project/set_env.sh" and read how-to file
  - SDL1-2 has been modified to set the audio to correct buffer_size/period_size and do joypad remapping
  - Retroarch has been heavily modified to